elbillyto/BETA_LHC_SIMULATOR/README.md

 Most of the information from within we developed this simulator may be located at the following links:

-1) CERN FACTS AND FIGUES:
+1) CERN FACTS AND FIGURES:

 http://public.web.cern.ch/public/en/lhc/Facts-en.html